Study under review: Comparative efficacy of different weight loss treatments on knee osteoarthritis: A network meta-analysis

 This recent meta-analysis suggests that concurrent endurance and resistance training only hurts strength gains for more experienced athletes.

-Fit and full: Exercise does not reliably affect appetite or calorie intake
+Fit and full: Does exercise reliably affect appetite or calorie intake?

 According to this meta-analysis, exercise may boost caloric intake a tad, but not enough to matter.